jpvanoosten/VolumeTiledForwardShading/README.md

 To compile and run the game, see the [Compiling](#compiling) section below.
 To install and run the game, see the [Installation](#installation) section below.

+# Prerequisite

+## Windows 10 SDK

+The project has been compiled and tested using the Windows 10 SDK (10.0.16299.0).
+The latest Windows 10 SDK can be downloaded from the [Windows 10 SDK website here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).

+## CMake

+The project and solution files are generated using the [CMake](https://cmake.org/) build configuration system.
+The following generators should work to generate the solution and project files:

+* Visual Studio 15 2017 Win64
+* Visual Studio 14 2015 Win64

+Refer to the [GenerateProjectFiles.bat](GenerateProjectFiles.bat) to generate the project files depending on the version of Visual Studio that is currently installed.

+## Visual Studio

+Although the project uses CMake to define the project settings, [Visual Studio 2017](https://www.visualstudio.com/downloads/) (15.4) was used to compile the project.
+It was tested with Visual Studio Enterprise but there is no reason it shouldn't work with Visual Studio Community.

 # Controls

 The demo uses the following keyboard keys: